 - Visit lush forests of Tongass National Forest as we cruise narrow passages through towering Hemlock and Spruce

-- Spot Humpback, Orca, and Minke Whales on a whale watching cruise on Icy Strait … marine mammals abound
+- Spot Humpback, Orca, and Minke Whales on a whale-watching cruise on Icy Strait … marine mammals galore

 Hello, historic Sitka!
 First settled by Tlingit Indians, then a Russian fur trading post, Sitka is not only picturesque, but also has a rich cultural heritage.
 We suggest you arrive early to explore ahead of the start of our voyage.
 Sitka has scenery, history, a raptor center, a National Historic Park, and a fine local museum.
 It is a small city and one that is easy to get around.